Miking98/classic_benchmark/README.md

 <div align="center">
   <h1>CLASSic Benchmark</h1>
   <h4>
-    <a href="https://huggingface.co/datasets/Miking98/classic_benchmark">🤗 Dataset</a> • <a href="#">📝 Paper</a>
+    <a href="https://huggingface.co/datasets/Miking98/classic_benchmark">🤗 Dataset</a> • <a href="[#](https://openreview.net/forum?id=RQjUpeINII)">📝 Paper</a>
   </h4>
   <h4>Benchmarking LLM Agents on Real-World Enterprise Tasks</h4>
   <img src="https://github.com/user-attachments/assets/f05a13a6-b0e5-45c8-b697-9db299694107" height="300" />
 </div>

-CLASSIC is a novel benchmark containing **1,511 real-world user-chatbot conversations** and **413 workflows** across **6 enterprise domains** including IT, HR, and healthcare.
+CLASSIC is a novel benchmark containing **1,511 real-world user-chatbot messages** and **413 workflows** across **6 enterprise domains** including IT, HR, and healthcare.
 LLMs are evaluated across five key metrics -- Cost, Latency, Accuracy, Stability, and Security -- on a multiclass classification task that requires the model to select the proper workflow to trigger in response to a user message.

 ### 📖 Table of Contents